AlabamaASRL/asset_asrl/doc/examples/halo.rst

     ################################################################################
     # Constants
-    mE = 5.9724e24  # Earth mass
+    muE = c.MuEarth  # Earth gravitational parameter
-    mM = 0.07346e24  # Moon mass
+    muM = c.MuMoon # Moon gravitational parameter
-    lstar = 385000 #characteristic distance (km)
+    lstar = c.LD #Earth-Moon characteristic distance (m)

     dt = 3.1415 / 10000

 Given the known system parameters, we can construct the dynamical model.
 ASSET is written generically from a low level, but we tailor it to astrodynamics by providing some pre-built models, such as the CR3BP.
-The instance of the governing ordinary differential equations (ODE) must be initialized with the system's mu value as shown.
+The instance of the governing ordinary differential equations (ODE) for the CR3BP model is instantiated with the gravitational parameters of the
+Earth and Moon (in :math:`\frac{m^3}{s^2})), along with a characteristic distance (in this case its the average distance between the Earth and Moon in meters).
+The non-dimensional gravity parameter, :math:`\mu`, of the system is stored within the CR3BP model as a member.
 Furthermore, the ODE has an integrator associated with it which we can instantiate with a fixed time step dt.
 The :code:`dt` here is the maximum allowable time step whenever the integrator is invoked.